purcelba/jekyll-now/Neuroscience.md

 </p>

 ___
-## Neurophysiological representations of visual salience
+## Neurophysiological Representations of Visual Salience

 In two studies, I recorded activity from neurons in medial and lateral frontal cortex of monkeys trained to perform a visual search task in which they located a target item among distractors (e.g., red circle among green circles).
 I used auROC curves and other analyses to quantify the information about object identity carried by individual neurons.
 I found that lateral frontal cortex robustly represents the location of the target, but medial frontal corext did not.
 Instead, medial frontal cortex seems to play a role in signaling feedback.